computercam/nix-config/README.md

   - You will probably want to import `modules/common/__base.nix`.
 - Hardware and workstations specific configurations should be defined here instead of in `modules`.

-## Installing
+## Installing Nix

 ### Nixos

 If you're running the NixOS live install medium, use the live medium's built in installer.
-If you'd rather not, you could also use `__scripts/nixos/nixos-os-installer.sh` to help install NixOS.

-If NixOS is already installed, you don't need to do anything else to install nix.
+If NixOS is already installed, you don't need to do anything else.

 ### OSX